News and Notes

 by Cindy Claffey, IWC Committee

-In this season of Easter, the Invite-Welcome-Connect Committee encourages you to consider how you can connect with St. Francis by joining a ministry or group.
+The Invite-Welcome-Connect Committee encourages you to consider how you can connect with St. Francis by joining a ministry or group.
 Opportunities abound for members, new and old, to get involved with the social, spiritual and service activities of our parish.

 The IWC Committee has published a directory of ministries, which includes short descriptions of many groups within the parish, along with time commitments, contact information, and any training or background expectations.
 Look for this publication on the Welcome Table and the information table at the top of the steps in the Narthex.
 Or check out the "Easy Opportunities To Get Involved" section on the Home Page.